Effective Employee Retention Strategy: The 3 R’s to Retaining Great Employees

 Reward is the last step to retaining your best employees.
 This employee retention strategy is a big one and if you can’t compete with your competitors, employee turnover is likely.
 Rewards are the cream on top for your employees.
 A reward is not only a motivating factor for working harder, but it is also a way to show employees that the organization relies on their efforts for success.
 When employees contribute to that success they should be rewarded in a monetary form in addition to social recognition.
 Monetary rewards are a way to personally recognize employees on an individual level and show that their efforts are not for nothing.

-Non-monetary rewards like work-life balance are also extremely valuable for employees.
+Non-monetary rewards like healthy work-life balance, vacation time, adapting for remote work, benefits like health insurance and 401K, and stipends for gyms or coworking spaces, are also extremely valuable for employees.
 If you’re making good money, but overworking yourself in the process it’s counterproductive.
-It’s a good tactic for employers to work with employees to develop flexible work schedules that give plenty of time for the day’s tasks.
+It’s a good tactic for employers to work with employees to develop flexible scheduling that gives plenty of time for the day’s tasks valuing both the needs of their personal life and mental health.

 The three R’s may not guarantee employee retention, but keeping these top of mind will create a company culture that is more human and employees will find it personally rewarding to work hard for the organization.
 They will feel that their ideas are contributing to something bigger than themselves by receiving social acceptance for their work and benefiting from monetary rewards for their innovative thinking and hard work.
 The benefit is a win-win for the company and employees alike.